basicBrogrammer/embedded-react-sdk/docs/integration-guide/styles-and-theming.md

+---
+title: Styles and Theming
+order: 2
+---

 UI components in the Gusto Embedded React SDK ship with some simple styles as a baseline which are also fully themable.
 Themable means that components are designed to be able to take on the look and feel of the application in which they live.

 ### Setting up styles